 TMO - The Vietnam Association for Conservation of Nature and Environment has just coordinated with the People's Committee of Yen Chau district (Son La province) to solemnly organize the Ceremony to announce the Decision to recognize Vietnam Heritage Trees in 2025 for many ancient trees in the area.

-Notable among the ancient trees in Yen Chau district recognized as Heritage Trees this time are a nearly 600-year-old round-fruit mango tree (scientific name is Mangifera indica L.), with a trunk circumference of over 8m, in Kha village, Sap Vat commune; a 500-year-old tamarind tree, over 6m tall, in Na Nga village, Chieng Hac commune.
-In addition, many other ancient trees in Muong Lum commune (in the same Yen Chau district) have also been recognized as Vietnam Heritage Trees.
+Notable among the ancient trees in Yen Chau district recognized as Heritage Trees this time are the nearly 600-year-old round-fruit mango tree (scientific name: Mangifera indica L.), with a trunk circumference of more than 8m, in Kha village, Sap Vat commune; and a more than 500-year-old tamarind tree, reaching a height of more than 6m in Na Nga village, Chieng Hac commune.
+In addition, there are many other ancient trees in Muong Lum commune (also in Yen Chau district) that have also been recognized as Vietnam Heritage Trees.

 Heritage tamarind tree in Kha village, Sap Vat commune.
 (Photo: VN).